JosepTrota/Oh-so-tidy/README.md

 ***

-> I know, I know, it is small, and the title and this readme so far are not looking very employable... *but*

-> I'm planning to order ALL my repos and github files sometime this week (wish me luck)
+> I know, I know, it is small, and the title and this readme so far are not looking very employable... *but*...
+I'm planning to order ALL my repos and github files sometime this week (wish me luck)

 ***
 ***